donaldRwilliams/BGGM/README.md

 Installation
 ============

 Note in preparation for submitting to CRAN, we ran into some issues with the submission guidelines.
-Hence, we are currently going through the functions one by one and finalizing them for a stable release.
+Hence, we are currently (as of 10/04/19) going through the functions one by one and finalizing them for a stable release.

 You can install BGGM from git hub with.